leongrdic/php-smplang/readme.md

 # SMPLang

 SMPLang is a simple expression language for PHP.
+It's currently in a pre-release state and any contributions and tests are welcome.

 The language is partly inspired by Symfony Expression Language but there are some major differences.
 For more details and a performance benchmark, see [test.php](test.php).